 - In 2017 and 2018, the Dominican Sisters~Grand Rapids Care of Earth Committee focused our advocacy: water crisis in Nigeria, and in Detroit and Flint, Michigan; EPA standards on carbon emissions; Keystone XL oil pipeline; funding for Green Climate Fund.

-- Through our Dominican Alliance, we attended eco-justice retreat gatherings in Brighton, Michigan and at Dominican Center at Marywood.
+- Through our Dominican Alliance, we regularly attend eco-justice retreat gatherings in Brighton, Michigan and at Dominican Center at Marywood.